sanzstv/battleship-js/README.md

 Javascript implementation of the classic board game/Rihanna movie.

-To play: Grab a friend (real or imaginary), download this repo and load the game using:
+To play: Grab a friend (real or imaginary), download this repo, navigate into the battleship directory and load the game using:

 	npm install
 	node src/battleship.js